rnpm/rnpm/README.md

   "rnpm": "1.4.1"
 },
 "scripts": {
   "postinstall": "cd ../.. && rnpm link <name>"
-  // "cd ../.." is needed to go up to the working directory of the parent project to be linked with this plugin }
+}
 ...
 ```
+Note that the `cd ../..` in the postinstall script is needed to go up to the working directory of the parent project that is to be linked with your plugin.

 ### `rnpm link <name>` fails with `ERRINVALIDPROJ`